Building Pictures

 Main hull set into the support.
 Its useful to build the support very strong, because the multi chine hull is before gluing very instable.

 Is the hall stable, you can insert the cockpit floor and the beam fittings.
 Pay attention to the paddle fittings.
-The should be match to the paddle (length/diameter) you want to use later (if you buy ready ones).(See details).
+The should be match to the paddle (length/diameter) you want to use later (if you buy ready ones).(

 At last you fit the small decks and the wood poles for the webbings between the beam fittings.
 Now all wood work has finished and you can start with sanding the surface ...